adounope/wifi-remote-arduino/README.md

 this origionally intended to control servo motors, thats why the slide bar value are from 0 to 180.

-by the way, the control mode webpage have some fancy javascript to change background color according to slide bar value I also slip some small delay() inside, to prevent esp8266 from lagging(cuz that happen)
+by the way, the control mode webpage have some fancy javascript to change background color according to slide bar value.
+I also slip some small delay() inside, to prevent esp8266 from lagging(cuz that happen)